Looking for a Kumon Alternative? Try Live, Gamified Tutoring.

 Self-Paced Progression

 Kumon allows students to move at their own pace.
 A child who grasps a concept quickly can accelerate; a child who needs more time stays at that level until they're genuinely ready.
-This is a meaningful advantage over fixed classroom pace.
+This is a meaningful advantage over a fixed classroom pace.

 Building Discipline and Routine